Twilight Sparkle: Actually, Pinkie, I haven't the slightest idea.

 - Bomb Whistle: At the conclusion of the episode, Spike steps outside to send off the letter to Celestia, while Pinkie announces her Pinkie Sense has just detected another imminent falling object.
 Cue the whistle, and Spike looking up in terror.
 However it's just Celestia, who makes a controlled, if thunderously hard-landing.
 She then picks the scroll out of his claws, and takes off again.

 - Burning with Anger: Twilight Sparkle's mane and tail turn into flames, her coat turns white, and her eyes turn red, at being informed the Hydra wasn't "the doozy".
+Apparently, Twilight evolves into Rapidash when she's really angry.

 - Butt-Monkey: Poor Twilight Sparkle.
 While she is this in general, she has it real bad when she gets injured throughout this episode.